inkVerb/VIP/501-shell/Lesson-09.md

 - *HTML entity symbols:*
   - *The pencil symbol next to each Piece Title*
+    - *This often means "edit", so we should change that text...*
   - *The hover "edit" text changed to "Editor ->"*
+    - *The user can easily distinguish this from the pencil symbol*

 *Use Ctrl + Shift + C in browser to see the developer view*